‘The best science is international’: UK, EU restore research partnership

 Perhaps the clearest example of how science demands international cooperation is in astronomy and its related fields.

 Astrophysicist David Armstrong is running a Horizon Europe project – which the U.K. stepped in on an emergency basis to fund post-Brexit – to find Neptune-sized planets in extremely close orbit around other stars.
-That requires a $1.5 billion telescope facility, the clear sky of a southern hemispheric location, and scientific brains scattered across continents.
+That requires a $1.5 billion telescope facility, the clear sky of a Southern Hemispheric location, and scientific brains scattered across continents.

 “The entire thing is basically international,” says Dr. Armstrong, a professor at the University of Warwick.
 “It has to be that way.”